- What’s Psychotherapy and Social Work and how do these terms relate to Counselling and Therapy?

 The quality of your connection with your therapist is of utmost importance to your experience and chances of success in treatment.
 However, there is no such thing as a “good” therapist.
 Instead, you should look for someone with the qualifications, skills and personality that help you feel heard and respected, can attend to the specific complexities of your circumstances, and who partner well with you toward accomplishing your goals.

 To find a therapist that ‘fits’ you, do your research – ask around, read their bio on Psychology Today, and ask to speak to them by phone before making any commitments, tell them your situation and see how you feel about their response.

-Midtown requires that all new clients first participate in an Initial Phone Consultation.
+Midtown requires that all new clients first participate in an New Client Consult.
 This call comes at no charge.
 Its purpose is to allow for proper screening of the therapist by the clients and vice versa.
 It’s important that both parties are comfortable working together toward the client’s goals.
 The majority of Midtown’s clientele are received via personal referrals.

 How do people pay for treatment?